Marketing Automation Platforms and SEO: Subdomains vs. Subdirectories

-In recent months I’ve noticed a lack of content dedicated to marketing automation platforms and SEO.
+Over the last year or two, there has been an explosion of marketing automation platforms hitting the market.
+But how do the some of the big players handle proper SEO?
 Most platforms, like Infusionsoft and HubSpot, have great content on general SEO best practices but there seems to be a gap in content that explains how to best use a marketing platform to support a site’s broader SEO efforts.

-Specifically, there remains a lingering question on how to best use best subdomains and subdirectories in order to benefit your site’s overall SEO efforts.
+Specifically, there remains a lingering question on the age old question of how to best use best subdomains and subdirectories in order to benefit your site’s overall SEO efforts.

 The Real Benefits of a Marketing Automation Platform